ATC Driveaway Driver Requirements

 As an Independent Contractor, you determine your own work schedules.
 You are free to choose when you drive because there is no forced dispatch.
 The most successful Driveaway contractors who want to stay busy usually work with at least two Driveaway companies.

 How Do I Get Paid?

-As an independent Contractor, you are paid a settlement, plus applicable reimbursements for each completed move including permits and tolls, or any other approved vehicle expenses.
+As an Independent Contractor, you are paid a settlement, plus applicable reimbursements for permits and tolls, or any other approved vehicle expenses.
 Receipts must be turned in for all reimbursements and fuel.
-ATC’s driver pay starts at $1.00 per mile for CDL Contractors.
+ATC’s driver pay starts at $1.00 per mile for CDL vehicles.
 You always know the pay before you accept a move.
 We do not withhold anything from your pay to accumulate toward an Escrow account.
-We pay $20 per hour for downtime or a breakdown – up to $200 per day.
+We pay $20.00 per hour for downtime or a breakdown – up to $200.00 per day.

 When Do I Get Paid?

 ATC pays two business days after settlement paperwork is emailed in.
 We have EFS fuel cards for fuel.
 We pay via direct deposit into your bank account.

 What Does ATC Reimburse?

 ATC reimburses all fuel used in the client’s vehicle, as well as permits and tolls, and any other miscellaneous expenditures used for the client’s vehicle.
 ATC does reimburse fuel at 100%, but you pay for the fuel up front.
 EFS Fuel cards are available.
 We can usually order and pay for permits in advance.
 However, there are some states that require the driver to purchase at the point of entry.
 We reimburse this at 100%.